 - Estimates of farm share and the farm-to-retail price spread (or difference between costs of the food basket at retail and the farm basket) are calculated using annual consumer and farm price data.

-Key sources of data are the Consumer Expenditure Survey (CE), which includes a diary for recording purchases, and Nielsen Homescan data.
-The CE is produced by the Bureau of Labor Statistics (BLS), and the data are used by BLS to calculate expenditure weights for the Consumer Price Index (CPI).
+Key sources of data are the Consumer Expenditure Survey (CE), which includes a diary for recording purchases, Nielsen Homescan data, and IRI InfoScan data.
+The CE is produced by the U.S. Department of Labor, Bureau of Labor Statistics (BLS), and BLS uses the data to calculate expenditure weights for the Consumer Price Index (CPI).

-Households participating in Nielsen's "Homescan" panel keep a record of their food purchases at retail stores using a scanner installed in their homes.
+Using a scanner installed in their homes, households participating in Nielsen's "Homescan" panel keep a record of their food purchases at retail stores.
 Upon returning from a shopping trip, panelists re-scan purchased items or manually enter information for products lacking a bar code.

 Retail food baskets are specified, and then ERS determines the farm products required to produce the contents of the retail food baskets.
 For example, the consumer basket for dairy products contains certain quantities of milk, cheese, and other foods.
 The corresponding agricultural basket contains enough farm milk to produce all of these foods.
 Conversion factors are used to calculate farm quantities as well as coproduct amounts.
 For a discussion of conversion factors, see Conversion Factors Used in Calculating Farm Share Statistics.

 A formal equation for the farm share of a retail basket at time t, FSt, is: FSt = Q'fPft / Q'rPrt